Water Damage Related Info

 All of our technicians are highly trained and certified to handle any level of water damage.
 We also eliminate mold and other potential consequences.
 With the vast experience of our technicians, as well as professional-grade cleaning equipment, solutions, and methodologies, we will restore your home or office space back to its original condition.

 The best ways to prevent frozen pipes are to make sure that water continually flows through them, and keep vulnerable areas warm.
 You can do this by letting your faucets drip during cold nights, and opening cabinets beneath sinks to let warm air near the pipes.
 Regarding pipes in poorly insulated areas (such as basements and attics), you can add electrical tape or pipe insulation to keep them warm.
 You can also put space heaters in these areas for extra warmth.

 While stopping pipes from freezing in the first place is ideal, there are several ways you can stay proactive if they do freeze.
 In emergencies, you should shut off your water and contact our representatives to address the problem.

 However, there is some time in which you can stop pipes from bursting despite them beginning to freeze.
 Low water pressure is a major sign of a freezing pipe.
 Frost or ice on the exterior of a pipe is another obvious sign.
 When either of these occur, identify which pipe or pipes are affected, and do what you can to warm them (infrared lamps and hair dryers are ideal, never use an open flame).

 Regardless of the severity of the problem, we are happy to assist you here at ServiceMaster of North Texas.
-Our representatives are available 24/7 at (972) 362-0999 to respond to frozen pipe water damage emergencies.
-We work with homeowners and business owners in the Plano, TX, area.
+Our representatives are available 24/7 in Plano, TX at (972) 362-0999 to respond to frozen pipe water damage emergencies.